General Data Protection Regulation

 purposes contained within the data subject's consent

-IIIA.
+IIA.
 Personal data sources

 publicly accessible registers, lists and records (eg business register, trade register, land registry, public telephone directory, etc.) and other freely accessible data (eg press, social networks)

 directly from the data subjects (name, surname, address, date of birth, e-mail, phone, chat, website, social networks, business cards,